AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 You can also change font, color, size, and other CSS properties for all Adaptive Form core components, for example button, checkbox, container, footer, and more.
 You can style button or checkbox by editing the CSS file of the specific component to align it with your organization's style.
 For example, To change the font color of button component, by modifying the `button.scss` file:

 1. Open the file `<your-theme-sources>/src/components/button/button.scss`, in your text editor,.
-1. Modify the `button.scss` file to customize or update a theme at a component level, by changing the font color of the text to the `white` color.
+1. Modify the `button.scss` file to customize or update a theme at a component level, by changing the label color for the button component to `white` color.
 1. Save the changes.

    ![Edit Textbox CSS](/help/forms/assets/edit_color_textbox.png)